martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 	OtherProperty => DICE GETMIN RandomProperty1 GETMIN RandomProperty2

 Adds a value to OtherProperty.
-The value is a non-seeded random number between the minimum value of RandomProperty1 and the minimum value of RandomProperty2
+The value is a random, non-seeded number between the minimum value of RandomProperty1 and the minimum value of RandomProperty2

 #### Using the context menu

-Right-clicking on the expression will bring up a context menu containing a searchable list of all properties and all the operators you may use.
+Right-clicking the expression will bring up a context menu containing a searchable list of all properties and the operators you may use.
 Selecting an item from the context menu will append that value to the end of the expression.

 ![Change expression context menu](ContextMenuChangeExpression.png)